L-Gaudet/BlocklyQL/milestone1/README.md

 To run the code, make sure you have the MySQL javascript package installed (use `npm install mysql`).

-Then to run the program use `npm query.js`.
+Then to run the program use `node query.js`.

 This should connect to the server, query it, and return the results.